-Digital signatures are acceptable.
+Time-stamped or certified digital signatures are acceptable.
 Pollution Probe will review all submitted applications as expediently as possible.
 Applications will be reviewed to ensure that all Mandatory Criteria, as outlined in Section 2.2 of this Applicant Guide, are met.
-Project funding will be awarded on a first-come, first-serve basis for successful applicants for Project Years 1 and 2.
+Project funding will be awarded on a first-come, first-serve basis for successful applicants.